araobp/nlan/README.md

 This project unifies outputs from my two other projects "[neutron-lan](https://github.com/araobp/neutron-lan)" and "[tega](https://github.com/araobp/tega)".

 ##Background and motivation
-- As my hobby, I just want to develop a very simple DevOps framework for networking containers for several use cases.
+- As my hobby, I design a model-driven/event-driven architecture for networking Linux containers.
-- I want a test bed (at a very low cost, under $100) to run docker, BGP/OSPF, Open vSwitch, OVSDB...
-Raspberry Pi is the best for such a purpose.
+- OpenDaylight MD-SAL is too heavy for networking Linux containers on my Raspberry Pi.

 ##Current status(2016/01/16)
 - Still unstable...